 In the recent Trump-ordered release of JFK documents, a small cache of FBI papers analysing Dr Martin Luther King Junior’s behaviour weeks before his assassination has surfaced with the publication.
-Why the MLK documents were released with the JFK disclosure is still unclear, but raises more questions to the possible involvement of government in the leader’s death.
+Why the MLK documents were released with the JFK disclosure is still unclear, but raises more questions to the possible involvement of the US government in the peace leader’s death.

 Both documents support the once-conspiracy theory that the FBI heavily monitored King and his counterparts’ movements and connections, both domestically and internationally.

 The 20-page dossier covers the potential explosive situation of black nationalist terror and the “communist” objectives of King’s leadership.
-It notes Senate hearings, the Anti-Vietnam War resolution and King’s role as a peacemaker.
+It notes Senate hearings; the Anti-Vietnam War resolution; and King’s role as a peacemaker.
 The introduction recognized then, the historical importance of King’s leadership in domestic race relations, and also in international relations to disrupt the United States’ imperial objectives in the Vietnam War.

-The dossier is preoccupied with communist ideology espoused by King and his civil movement, noting throughout the open attacks against US policy in Vietnam, and gaining popularity amongst the black and multi-denominations in religious communities.
-The document also suggests King cannot be bought off by those in power, but to align with those of his own antiwar policy, receiving financial contributions from the likes of New York Governor Nelson Rockefeller, actor Harry Belafonte, and the Ford Foundation.
+The dossier is preoccupied with communist ideology espoused by King and his civil movement, noting the open attacks against US policy in Vietnam, and gaining popularity amongst the black and multi-denominations in religious communities.
+The document also suggests King cannot be bought off by those in power; but to align with those of his own antiwar policy, receiving financial contributions from the likes of New York Governor Nelson Rockefeller, actor Harry Belafonte, and the Ford Foundation.

 © 2017 copyright reserved, Aral Bereux, D. News.